-This vast area of rainforest covers a massive 1.5 million square kilometres, from the costal regions on the Gulf of Guinea in the west to the foothills of the Rwenzori Mountains in the east.
-This produces several distinct climates that further add to the area’s biodiversity; the regions of the north typically see a much hotter, harsher dry season compared to the costal regions which differ further still from the wetter central regions.
+This vast area of rainforest covers a massive 1.5 million square kilometres, from the coastal regions on the Gulf of Guinea in the west to the foothills of the Rwenzori Mountains in the east.
+This produces several distinct climates that further add to the area’s biodiversity; the regions of the north typically see a much hotter, harsher dry season compared to the coastal regions which differ further still from the wetter central regions.
 This incredible area has unfortunately seen a regression in recent years with commercial logging and economic instability both playing a factor.
-This has adversely affected the wildlife in the region, however today efforts are being made to protect the remaining rainforests and preserve the countless unique animals that live and thrive in them.
+This has adversely affected the wildlife in the region, however, today efforts are being made to protect the remaining rainforests and preserve the countless unique animals that live and thrive in them.
 Speaking of animals…

 Gorillas are found only in Central and East Africa and are split up into two species, the Eastern Gorilla and the Western Gorilla.
 The former is found in the forests bordering Rwanda, Uganda and the Democratic Republic of Congo and the latter is found in the forests of the Republic of Congo, Cameroon, Gabon, Central African Republic and Equatorial Guinea.
 Each species of Gorilla have small intricate differences but are no less spectacular to see in the wild.
 Trekking to see Gorillas in their natural habitat is often said to be one of the most awe-inspiring experiences for wildlife lovers.
 Typically found in “troops” of up to 20, Gorillas spend the entire day foraging for food and resting.
 These spectacular animals are known to be highly intelligent, and while their appearance can be incredibly intimidating, a tour to see them will bring you almost within touching distance of 400 lb silverbacks!